canonical/knative-operators/charms/knative-serving/README.md

 ### Setting Custom Images for Knative Serving

 Knative deploys with a set of preconfigured images.
-To override one or more of these images, specify the images to override via the Juju config `custom_images`.
+To override one or more of the images for Knative Serving, specify the images to override via the Juju config `custom_images`.
 For example:

 images_to_override.yaml
 ```yaml